pranavialla/SystemDesign/README.md

 ## 4) Shortening logic
-    DB Increment + Base62 Encoding Works Well
+DB Increment + Base62 Encoding

 why && Trade off
 - Collision-free:
     Each row in the DB gets a unique auto‑increment ID.
     Encoding that ID guarantees uniqueness without extra checks. won't increase latency on network calls for repeated collision check when we have huge number of URL's

 - Short length guaranteed:
     Base62 encoding compresses numeric IDs into alphanumeric strings.
     Even billions of IDs stay under 10 characters.

 - Low latency:
     No need to check for collisions in Redis/DB.
     Just encode the ID and return the short code.

 - Predictable but safe:
     Yes, codes are sequential/predictable, but that’s not a security issue u\
     For most URL shorteners, predictability is acceptable